it-p-lodz-pl/TUL.Courses/PDMP/ThesisTemplate.en.md

 The document contains guidelines for writing a thesis.
 This is only a template and, in justified cases, you can adjust it according to your own needs.

-I emphasize that the work will be checked in the context of possible plagiarism.
+I emphasize that your outcome will be checked in the context of possible plagiarism.

+The document was prepared by Mariusz Postół Ph.D.
+Eng. (<https://orcid.org/0000-0002-9669-0565>) and is maintained in the GitHub repository at: [`.\PDMP\ThesisTemplate.en.md`](https://github.com/it-p-lodz-pl/TUL.Curses/blob/master/PDMP/ThesisTemplate.en.md).
+Any contribution is welcome.
+Follow the rules of the repository.

 ## 1. Title page